tmdavid/fizzbuzz/README.md

 Implemented using Keras, which is a great deep learning library.
 On a night that I should be worried about my thesis.

-FizzBuzz game goes about if divisible by 3, then it should say fizz, if by 5, buzz, and if by both fizzbuzz.
+FizzBuzz game goes about if divisible by 3, then it should say fizz, if by 5, buzz, and if by both fizzbuzz, the number otherwise

 1. run **fizzbuzz.py nb_numbers** to generate.
 This generates the normal solutions of the problem, and generates a file called 'fizzbuzz.txt' with the results of it.
 This file is later used in 'ml_fb.py' to train the NN.